 1 – They Are Way More Chill About Religion

-Most polls place the amount of people in Finland “who believe in a deity” at around 45%.
+Most polls place the amount of people in Finland who identify as an “Atheist / Agnostic / Nonbeliever in God” at around 45%.
 As you may have already guessed those 45% are a little bit classier about believing in nothing than your typical American atheists.
 They don’t drive around with those annoying Darwin fish, they don’t insufferably quote Nietzsche, and they don’t interject with the Flying Spaghetti Monster every time their world view is brought into question.

 On the other end of the spectrum, Finland’s deeply religious are just as cool with their heathen friends.
 The Temple of Silence, which I realize sounds like some blood cultist shit, is a place where all faiths are encouraged to come pray and/or meditate.
 It is technically a place of Christian worship but there are no members of the clergy who try to do anything other than just let people sit down and then mop the floors at night.